 There is a growing recognition that Extra Care provision should be more greatly enabled rather than a reliance on residential care.
-There are requirements in the draft Local Plan for provisions of affordable Extra Care housing being provided on sites.
-Extra Care Housing allows greater independence for individuals and also reduces care costs.
-Cherwell will work closely with Oxfordshire County Council to enable more Extra Care placements within the district but also to enable greater access pathways into this provision, in light of the growing need now and in the future.
+This would allow greater independence for individuals and also reduces care costs.
+Linking to the Specialist Housing provisions within the Local Plan, Cherwell will work closely with Oxfordshire County Council to enable more Extra Care placements within the district but also to enable greater access pathways into this provision, in light of the growing need now and in the future.